-Dr Ioannis S. Pantelidis SFHEA, FIH, FAHMA, HMdip, MSc, PhD.
+Ioannis S. Pantelidis SFHEA, CMBE, FIH, FAHMA, HMdip, MSc, PhD.
 He joined the University of Brighton in March 2011, as Senior Lecturer.
 He was promoted to Principal Lecturer on February 2014.
 More recently on August 2021 he was named Lead Academic for Enterprise and Knowledge transfer for the School of Business and Law.
 On October 2019, he was promoted to Director of Postgraduate Studies for Brighton Doctoral College.
 He is Chair of The Council for Hospitality Management Education, Director of The Association of North America Higher Education International.
 Previously he was Academic Leader for widening participation projects and Head of Admissions, Marketing and Recruitment Tutors in the School of Sport and Service Management (SaSM).
 Before that, he was the Programme Centre Leader for Postgraduate Courses for SaSM and was a founding member of the European Hospitality Academy.

-He is a Fellow of the Institute of Hospitality and Senior Fellow of the Higher Education Academy and a Certified Management and Business Educator.
+He is a Fellow of the Institute of Hospitality a Senior Fellow of the Higher Education Academy and a Certified Management and Business Educator.
 He has served on the Executive Boards of The Institute of Hospitality, Tourism Concern and Cavendish Academy.

 Until February 2011, he was Head of International Hospitality Research Group, Course leader for MA International Hotel and Restaurant Management and Senior Consultant Events Management Knowledge, at London Metropolitan University.